 I like exploring the not so mainstream destinations in the Philippines because it always makes me realize how beautiful our country is.
 Beyond Boracay and the rest, there are a lot of islands in the country that can really make you say wow!
+Say for example, Jomalig and many more!
 It’s just up to you to discover it.

 A few months ago my girlfriend, Eloi, and I explored Burias Island in Masbate.
 And just a few weeks after that, we traveled to Maniwaya Island in Sta.
 Cruz, Marinduque.

 Marinduque is not really that talked about among tourists, until recently that social media feeds have suddenly been full of amazing photos and experiences of travelers about this province.
 The first time, I saw a photo of Maniwaya Island, I was intrigued.
 “Marinduque has this beautiful beaches?”